kaydenkehe/cs50-final/DESIGN.md

 ## Frontend

 The frontend is built using Flutter/Dart and can be found in the `frontend/pizza` directory.
-Here, the only altered file is `main.dart`, with the rest of the files being standard files that are automatically populated upon the creation of a new Flutter project.
+There are few altered files here, with the most important being `main.dart`, and most of the rest of the files being standard files that are automatically populated upon the creation of a new Flutter project.

 **main.dart**

-DESCRIBE MAIN.DART
+`main.dart` essentially contains the entire app split up into various pages.

+- The first several lines of the file handle running the app, initializing the persistent storage, and declaring global variables (like colors).
+- The MaterialApp section handles some app configuration, setting up routes for different pages, setting the default font, and determining whether the user is logged in.
+- The login, registration, and home pages are fairly straightforward - They each contain the design for their pages as well as functions to handle submitting login/registration/image information to the server.
+- The alert and result widgets are custom widgets used to easily alert the user when something goes wrong and show them the model prediction.
+- The final `sendRequest` function simplifies the process of sending POST requests to the server by requiring just a URL path and a JSON object to be sent in the POST body.

 ## Server